World Refugee Week

 Honouring the strength and resilience of women refugees

-World Refugee Day on 20th June and World Refugee Week (20th-26th June) are marked every year since 2001 to honour the strength and resilience of refugees around the world.
+World Refugee Day on the 20th of June and World Refugee Week (19th-25th of June) are marked every year to honour the strength and resilience of refugees around the world.

 With women often suffering the brunt of displacement – from being subjected to sexual and gender-based violence as they flee their homes and occupy camps, to being responsible for rebuilding the lives of their families and communities after conflict – the challenges women refugees face are immense.

 Please consider supporting our work by making a donation to help women survivors of war heal from the trauma of war and rebuild their lives.
-The need is greater than ever, and now is the time to step up.
+In Ukraine, South Sudan, Iraq and the Democratic Republic of Congo we are standing in solidarity with women who have been forcibly displaced from their homes.
+The need is greater than ever and now is the time to step up.

 Stories of strength and resilience